ionic-team/ionic-docs/docs/vue/your-first-app/4-loading-photos.md

 We’ve implemented photo taking and saving to the filesystem.
 There’s one last piece of functionality missing: the photos are stored in the filesystem, but we need a way to save pointers to each file so that they can be displayed again in the photo gallery.

-Fortunately, this is easy: we’ll leverage the Capacitor [Storage API](https://capacitor.ionicframework.com/docs/apis/storage) to store our array of Photos in a key-value store.
+Fortunately, this is easy: we’ll leverage the Capacitor [Preferences API](https://capacitor.ionicframework.com/docs/apis/preferences) to store our array of Photos in a key-value store.

-## Storage API
+## Preferences API

 Begin by defining a constant variable that will act as the key for the store at the top of the `usePhotoGallery` function in `src/composables/usePhotoGallery.ts`: